lilyosah/tech-knowledgebase/Natural-Language-Processing/HW2 Sentenciser.md

 ## Ideas
 Add rules to the existing code to catch more cases.
-- Ending sentence with acronym
+- Ending sentence with acronym - Sort of implemented
 	- Problem with the assertion
-- Decimal numbers
+- Decimal numbers ✔
+- Newline
+- e.g. an i.e. ✔
-- newline
+- Honorifics ❌
+	- `George Sr. brushed his teeth.` -> breaks it into 2, should be one
+	- Thinks `Miss.
+My name is George.` is 1